Helios at Dyffryn Gardens

 Will the cafés be open?

-Dyffryn Gardens has two cafés, both will be open during the Helios exhibition but with varying opening hours.
-Our cafés serve both hot and cold snack-style foods including sandwiches, toasties, pasties and cakes, and hot and cold beverage which includes alcoholic beverages.
+Dyffryn Gardens has two cafés; both will be open during the Helios exhibition and in line with the expanded opening hours.
+Our cafés serve both hot and cold snack-style foods including sandwiches, toasties, pasties, cakes and bakes, and the all-important ice-cream selection.
+They also sell hot and cold beverages which include alcoholic drinks.

 What about parking?